Main navigation

 Our Priorities

 We know that nonprofits’ funding needs almost always exceed the grant dollars available.
-Of the average 400 applications the Foundation receives each year, only about half receive funding.
+On average, the Foundation receives nearly 700 applications each year; only about one-third receive funding.
 (See What We Do Not Fund below.)

 We will prioritize funding for organizations that reflect one or more of the following: